-The William S. Cohen papers consist of the records created by Cohen and his staff in the course of Cohen’s duties as a member of the U.S. House of Representatives from 1973 to 1979 and as a U.S. Senator from 1979 to 1997.
-They include correspondence, memos, reports, press releases, appointment calendars, speeches, voting records, photographs, and videos.
-These files record Cohen’s legislative and committee-related work, the attention and services he offered to his constituents, his public relations and press activities, and the administrative activities of his office in Washington D.C. and in the six state offices in Maine.
-They also document Cohen’s career from his decision to run for Congress in 1972 through the announcement of his retirement from the Senate in 1996.
+The William S. Cohen papers (Cohen papers) were donated to the University of Maine by William S. Cohen in 1996.
+The Cohen papers were created by Cohen and his staff during his time in Washington, as a member of the House of Representatives (1973 – 1979) and later in the United States Senate (1979 – 1997).
+The papers include correspondence, memos, reports, press releases, appointment calendars, speeches, voting records, photographs, and videos.
+These files document Cohen’s legislative and committee-related work on a variety of issues, the attention and services he offered to his constituents back in Maine, his public relations and press activities, and the administrative activities of his office in Washington D.C. and the six offices in Maine.
+The papers do not solely focus on his time in Washington D.C., they also document Cohen’s career from his decision to run for Congress in 1972 through to the announcement of his retirement from the Senate in 1996.

 In 2001 after serving as Secretary of Defense for four years, under democratic President Bill Clinton, Cohen donated the reference files from his office at the Department of Defense (DOD) in the Pentagon.
 These files contain as host of unclassified material, including files, trip reports, photographs, and news clippings.
 Unlike the materials from his time in Congress, the DOD files are in electronic format and consist of 16 CD-ROM disks.